peterthomassen/draft-thomassen-dnsop-multialgo/draft-thomassen-dnsop-multialgo.md

 have been premature.
-Determining universal support cannot be solved on the protocol level, and it is the community's responsibility to only advance an algorithm to UNIVERSAL if safe enough, i.e. if the number of resolvers lacking support it is deemed negligible.
+Determining universal support cannot be solved on the protocol level, and it is the community's responsibility to only advance an algorithm to UNIVERSAL if safe enough, i.e. if the number of resolvers lacking support is deemed negligible.

 In any case, regardless of "who moves first", resolution is never disrupted, and changes to the set of UNIVERSAL algorithms do not